-Water-Using Systems
+2.11 Water-Using Systems

 Water is provided by a municipal water supply company.
-Water is mainly used in locker rooms and rest rooms for shower and comfort uses.
+Potable water is used for drinking, cleaning, sanitary fixtures, and building conditioning.
+Water leaks were not observed/reported.

 EPA WaterSense® has set maximum flow rates for sanitary fixtures.
-They are: 1.28 gallons per flush (gpf) for toilets, 0.5 gpf for urinals, 1.5 gallons per minute (gpm) for lavatory faucets, and 2.0 gpm for showerheads.
-There are few restrooms and locker rooms with toilets, urinals, and sinks.
-Faucet flow rates are at 2.2 gpm or higher.
+They are 1.28 gallons per flush (gpf) for toilets, 0.5 gpf for urinals, 1.5 gallons per minute (gpm) for lavatory faucets, and 2.0 gpm for showerheads.
+There are 40 restrooms with toilets, urinals, and sinks.
+Most faucet flow rates are at 0.5 gallons per minute (gpm) or higher.
+Toilets are rated at 1.6 gallons per flush (gpf) and urinals are rated at 1.0 gpf.

-Typical Restroom Sinks
+Typical Restroom Faucets